-World news has recently been punctuated by tensions between North Korea and the United States.
-Could a war between these nations lead to the Great Tribulation?
+World news has recently been punctuated by tensions between North Korea and the U.S. Could a war between these nations lead to the Great Tribulation?

 Tensions are rising on the Korean peninsula.
 U.S. President Donald Trump is talking tough to Kim Jong-un and his government, insisting that the North Korean nuclear program and missile tests must end.
 North Korea has warned that it is prepared to attack Seoul, South Korea, and go to war if the United States takes action against its nuclear program.
 President Trump has gained some Chinese support to deal with the rogue nation diplomatically, but his administration has warned that “all options are on the table.”

 As the war of words escalates, North Korea continues to threaten all-out nuclear war while the U.S. has begun installation of the Terminal High Altitude Area Defense (THAAD) antiballistic missile system in South Korea.